JS student dressing in black dress, sitting in the Law Library speaking with two other students.

 JD student sitting in Law Library chair with hands on desk talking to another JD student.

-Read Kristin's story
+Read KJ's story

 Juris Doctor Certificates